Yu Xuezhong

+Biography

 Yu was born in Penglai, Shandong.
 His father was also a military officer, serving in the Qing Imperial Army.
 Yu graduated from the Beiyang Army Officers Academy in 1911, the final year of the Qing Dynasty, and initially was a loyalist of Yuan Shikai.
 After Yuan's death he joined Wu Peifu and later the Manchurian warlord Zhang Xueliang.
 This association was to prove important, as Yu was one of several military commanders of the Northeastern faction that favored resistance against Japan and collaboration with the Communists, and were highly distrustful of Chiang Kai-shek.

 Among other posts, Yu Xuezhong served as commander of the Beijing–Tianjin Garrison Headquarters (1929–1931), Governor of Hebei (1932–1935) and Governor of Gansu (1935–1937).
 During the Second Sino–Japanese War he commanded the 51st Corps in the Battle of Tai'erzhuang, Battle of Xuzhou and Battle of Wuhan.
 He was in command of the guerrilla forces in the Shandong–Jiangsu War Area from 1939 to 1941 and also served in the Military Affairs Commission.
 Finally, he was vice president of the Military Advisory Council (1944–1945).